-We’ve already established that celebrities seem to possess a gene that allows them to be maddeningly perfect without an ounce of makeup on.
-But what about those of us who don’t wake up with naturally dewy skin, wide-awake eyes, and flushed cheeks akin to a newborn cherub?
-We, too, want to look like we #wokeuplike this, even when the reality happens to be eye bags the size of small countries and skin that looks as hungover as we feel.
-The answer, in this case, is simple (and, no, it's not Facetune): your makeup bag.
+We’ve already established that celebrities seem to possess a gene that allows them to be confident without an ounce of makeup on.
+But what about those of us who don’t wake up feeling like a newborn cherub?
+We too want to feel good even when the reality happens to be eye bags the size of small countries and skin that looks as hungover as we feel.
+One answer, in this case, is simple (and no, it's not Facetune): your makeup bag.
+That is, if you so choose.

-To help guide us, we tapped celebrity makeup artist Erin Ayanian Monroe (she’s worked with everyone from the Fanning sisters to Lucy Liu) and asked her exactly how we could channel our inner Queen Bey for a #flawless mug IRL.
+To help guide us, we tapped celebrity makeup artist Erin Ayanian Monroe (she’s worked with everyone from the Fanning sisters to Lucy Liu) and asked her exactly how to add a few finishing touches to bleary eyes or tired skin.
+Below, find a step-by-step guide on mastering the no-makeup makeup look once and for all.

 When it comes to a natural-looking complexion, we were a bit shocked by what Monroe suggested: "I love to forego foundation altogether for everyday life," she reveals.
-Instead, she suggests smoothing and brightening your complexion with a gentle exfoliant, like Dermalogica's Daily Microfoliant ($52), and then finishing with a matte, oil-free sunscreen (she loves Neutrogena's Dry-Touch line because it works well under makeup).
+Instead, she suggests smoothing and brightening your complexion with a gentle exfoliant, like Dermalogica Daily Microfoliant ($52), and then finishing with a matte, oil-free sunscreen (she loves Neutrogena Dry-Touch line because it works well under makeup).

 Monroe says the trick to a fresh, even complexion is your concealer brush.
 "A small, flat, brush [with synthetic bristles will] spot-conceal any blemishes or redness," she says.
 For dark circles, however, she suggests patting it in with your finger: "Then just finish with a light dusting of translucent powder in your T-zone and you're good to go with color!"